tnordquist/recursion-1/docs/index.md

 ## Other applications

-<a name="palindrome-traditional"></a>Recursion isn't limited to computing mathematical functions.
+Recursion isn't limited to computing mathematical functions.
 Many problems that are not strictly mathematical in nature can be specified in recursive terms, with potential for recursive implementation.
 The most widely used sorting algorithms are usually implemented in recursive forms.
 A depth-first search in a tree data structure is easily implemented as a recursive operation.
 A number of puzzles, such as the _Tower of Hanoi_, can best be understood in recursive terms.
 The task of parsing (for compilation) the source code of many programming languages is often specified and implemented as a recursive process.
 Even processing natural language is at least partially a recursive task.

 ### Example: Palindromes
+<a name="palindrome-traditional"></a>
 $$\tag{3}$$A _palindrome_ is a sequence of characters that reads the same forward and backward.

 Usually, we qualify this definition a bit, by skipping non-alphanumeric characters (punctuation, whitespace, special symbols like &reg;, etc.) and ignoring character casing.
 (As a rule, we also skip subscripts and superscripts, even though they are usually alphanumeric.)